 The Court is hearing petitions challenging the constitutionality of the Muslim Women (Protection of Rights on Marriage) Act, 2019.

-2. Does the Act discriminate against Muslim men in violation of Article 15 of the Constitution?
+1. Is the Act discriminatory against Muslim men and thereby violative of Article 15 of the Constitution?

-4. Does the Act prescribe excessive and disproportionate punishment on Muslim husbands?
+3. Does the Act prescribe excessive and disproportionate punishment for Muslim husbands?